 Skills you need: Some event planning and/or programming experience is desirable; good people skills; attention to detail.

 Benefits of getting involved: Be “in the know” with respect to all events, programs, member benefits, member news, community news and WBO-MC news; work closely with other Board members; develop your technical expertise by learning how to do mass emails and other communications.

 The Communication Chair has overall responsibility for the content, production, and distribution of WBO-MC’s quarterly newsletter, the Networker, weekly email blasts and the web site.
 Specifically,

 - in coordination with the President and Program Chair, sends email blasts to membership and others in the email database announcing upcoming WBO-MC meetings and other events of interest to members;

-- solicits articles from members and Board members by email or disk;
+- solicits articles from members and Board members by email

 - solicits and collects “Hear Me Roars” at monthly meetings and includes them in the newsletter;